 The origin of the Syngonium comes from Central and South America, southern Mexico and the West Indies.
-The Syngonium just grows in the wild there.
-The Syngonium comes from the Araceae family, also known as the Arum.
+The Syngonium still grows in the wild there.
+The Syngonium comes from the Araceae family also known as the Araceae family.

-The Syngonium may get water 3 times a week during the growing period (spring to fall) as it drinks a lot.
-Try to ensure that this is lukewarm water and / or rainwater, because you do him a favor with that.
-Be careful not to give too much water at once, otherwise the carrots may rot.
+The Syngonium can be given water 3 times a week during the growth period (spring to autumn) as it then drinks a lot.
+Try to make sure that this is lukewarm water and / or rainwater, because you are doing him a favor.
+Make sure you don't give too much water at once, otherwise the carrots can rot.

-You can spray the Syngonium daily in the summer and the rest of the year you can do this once a week.
-By spraying you remove dust from the plant and help it stay moist.
+You can water the Syngonium daily in the summer and the rest of the year you can do this once a week.
+Spraying removes dust from the plant and helps keep it moist.

-The Syngonium Does not give much preference to a certain place as long as this plant is not in direct sunlight.
-Darker versions can be shaded a little more, but generally these plants do well everywhere.
+The Syngonium Does not much prefer a particular spot as long as this plant is not in direct sunlight.
+Darker versions can be shaded a bit more but in general these plants do well everywhere.

-It is best to feed the Syngonium often.
-Because the plant grows fairly quickly, it also needs a lot of nutrition.
-So make sure that the plant is well fed with some regularity (twice a month).
+The Syngonium can be fed quite often.
+Because the plant grows quite quickly, it also needs a lot of nutrition.
+So make sure that the plant is well fed regularly (twice a month).

-Since the Syngonium grows fast, it also grows quickly from the pot in which it is placed.
-So it is certainly not surprising to repot this plant every year when it is ready.
-When repotting the plant, always make sure you have fresh potting soil, which is good for the plant.
+Since the Syngonium grows quickly, it also grows quickly from the pot it is in.
+So it is certainly not surprising to repot this plant every year when it is ready for this.
+When repotting the plant, always make sure you have fresh potting soil, this is good for the plant.

 A Syngonium grows quite fast and can therefore be pruned fairly often.
-By cutting off the long stems, it is better to keep the plant in its pot and it will remain full and densely covered.
+By cutting off the long stems, the plant can be better kept in its pot and it will remain full and densely grown.

-The Syngonium is a poisonous plant, so pay attention to where you place it with regard to children and pets.
+Syngonium is a poisonous plant, so be careful where you place it with regard to children and pets.